Tasarinan/Ufoco/docs/development/backlog.md

 - [x] TODO and DONE are recognised by the markdown theme

-## DONE As a programmer I want to use a testing framework that works like racket, that I can easily transelate the knowledge I gained.

 ## DONE As lw developer I want to change the mini-code-edit base to fit my needs, that it is becoming my project and I can learn the things that I need are most valuable to me

     AC: